fizzbee-io/website/content/design/tutorials/quick-start.md

 ```

-Now, when you run, you won't see any error.
+When you run this, you won't see any error.

 Now, try increasing the number of servers to 4.
 You will see the liveness property failing.
-But unfortunately, in the online playground the number of states would have exceeded so high, it will timeout.
+Unfortunately this will time out in the online playground since the number of states exceeds the maximum.

-We can temporarily reduce the statespace further by marking the gossip action as atomic and probably remove the BumpVersion action
+We can temporarily reduce the statespace by marking the gossip action as atomic and removingf the BumpVersion action.
-as well.

 ```diff
 11c11